WolBanking77: Wolof Banking Speech Intent Classification Dataset: Related work

 \subsection{Summary of contributions}

-In this work, 9,791 customer service queries from the Banking77 dataset \citet{casanuevaEfficientIntentDetection2020a} have been translated to French and Wolof by a team of linguistic experts from the Centre de Linguistique Appliquée de Dakar (CLAD).
-Additionally, this work releases another dataset based on MINDS-14 \citet{gerz_multilingual_2021}, with each query accompanied by audio data recorded from several speakers with varying accents and ages.
-The dataset covers 10 associated intentions with text and audio examples.
-The open source tool Lig-Aikuma \citet{blachon_parallel_2016} has been used to make the voice recordings.
-Our contributions include: \begin{itemize} \item An audio dataset containing 263 sentences covering 10 intents in the banking and transport domains with varied voices and accents making this dataset the first of its kind in the Wolof language at the time of writing. \item A text dataset with 9,791 sentences translated from English to French and Wolof covering 77 intents in banking domain. \item Training and evaluation codes to facilitate the reproducibility of experimental benchmarks. \item The results obtained with state-of-the-art models in various tasks such as Automatic Speech Recognition (ASR) and Intent Detection. \item A dataset documention (datasheets) for WolBanking77. \end{itemize}
+In this work, 9,791 customer service queries from the Banking77 dataset \citet{casanuevaEfficientIntentDetection2020a} was translated to French and Wolof by a team of linguistic experts from the Centre de Linguistique Appliquée de Dakar (CLAD).
+Additionally, this work introduces another dataset based on MINDS-14 \citet{gerz-etal-2021-multilingual}, in which each query is paired with audio recordings from multiple speakers with diverse accents and ages (see Appendix \ref{App:SpeakerAgeDist}).
+The dataset includes 10 intents represented with both text and audio examples.
+The open source tool Lig-Aikuma \citet{blachon_parallel_2016} was used to produce the voice recordings.
+Our contributions include: \begin{itemize} \item An audio dataset with 263 sentences covering 10 intents in the banking and transport domains, including diverse voices and accents, making it the first of its kind in the Wolof language at the time of writing. \item A text dataset with 9,791 sentences translated from English to French and Wolof covering 77 intents in banking domain. \item The results obtained with state-of-the-art models in various tasks such as Automatic Speech Recognition (ASR) and Intent Detection (ID).
+We also provide training and evaluation code to support the reproducibility of experimental benchmarks. \item A dataset documentation (datasheets) for WolBanking77. \end{itemize}

 All datasets and source codes are released under a CC BY 4.0 license to stimulate research in the field of NLP for low-resource African languages.